VOXEL0798/GopherTube/README.md

 ## Overview

-GopherTube is a high-performance terminal-based YouTube client that combines the speed of Invidious search with the reliability of yt-dlp for video playback.
+GopherTube is a high-performance terminal-based YouTube client that uses yt-dlp for both searching and playback.
 Built with Go and Bubble Tea, it provides a smooth, responsive experience for browsing and watching YouTube content directly from your terminal.

 ## Key Features

-- **Lightning-fast search** using Invidious API with curl and jq
+- **Robust YouTube search** using yt-dlp
 - **Seamless video playback** with mpv media player
 - **Responsive terminal UI** with Swiss design principles
 - **Keyboard-driven navigation** for efficient browsing